Mdods/Mdods/README.md

 Working on a smart city app to help develop communities for 0 cost

-👨‍🏫 Next on the list to learn
+👨‍🏫 Next on the list to learnAZ~w

 Blockchain